10 Expert Gardening Tips for Beginners

 Restrict an aggressive plant

 Prevent plants such as gooseneck loosestrife from taking over your garden by planting them in a plastic container.
 To ensure that these plants’ underground roots don’t quickly crowd your entire garden, cut out the bottom of with a knife—the roots can grown directly down into the soil.
-Here are some secrets they won’t tell you at the garden center.

 Assist your root-bound plants

 One woe associated with buying potting plants is that they are often root-bound.
 In other words, as the plant grows in the pot, the roots run out of room to grow—so they begin to form tight circles of roots in the pot.
 The problem is that these roots can prevent water and other essential nutrients from traveling to the leaves and the rest of the plant.
 For a quick fix, gently guide the roots outward using your fingers.
 If they are really tough, carefully make vertical cuts in the root-ball with a knife.
+By the way, here’s how to keep dogs and cats out of your garden if you don’t want them as your gardening buddies.

 Protect your bulbs